aws/aws-encryption-sdk-cli/README.rst

   key provider. ``The discovery`` attribute is only available if you are using an ``aws-kms`` provider.

     * If using ``aws-kms`` to decrypt, `you must specify either a key or discovery with a value of true`_.
-    * If using ``aws-kms`` to decrypt and specifying a key, decryption will only be attempted for keys identified with a key ARN.
+    * If using ``aws-kms`` to decrypt and specifying a key, you must use a key ARN; key ids, alias names, and alias ARNs are not supported.

 Any additional parameters supplied are collected into lists by parameter name and passed to the master key provider class when it is instantiated.
 Custom master key providers